tomazos/cpp-proposals/enumerator-traits-christian-edits.md

 	for (int i=0; i<E1D::count; i++)
 		std::cout << E1D::names[i] << " = " << (int)E1D::values[i] << std::endl;

-This builds an intermediate-level interface comparable to e.g. Java's Class.getEnumConstants().
-From here constexpr functions can be written to operate on the enumerator data:
+This provides an interface comparable to e.g. Java's Class.getEnumConstants().
+It also allows writing constexpr functions operating on the enumerator data, which is vastly more comfortable than writing recursive templates (and should be better for compile-times, also):

 	// determines the largest numerical value that is defined by the enum template<typename E>